Option to set CARP interfaces to 'maintenance mode', persisting through a reboot so the primary machines stays as backup/inactive

 When the master exits persistent carp maintenance mode, it still stays as the backup node.
 Is this by design, or a bug?
 After I've exited the maintenance mode, I need to press "temporarily disable carp", and then "enable carp" for it to become the master again.

-#7 Updated by Pi Ba about 5 years ago
+#7 Updated by Pi Ba over 5 years ago

 Ok, so to 'fix' the behavior, give master a skew of 1 , slave will sync to 101, and everything will work as it is supposed to be.
 Or at least that's what i expect, haven't tested it in a while..

 As for the proper fix i am not sure if pfSense should simply not allow a skew of 0, and use 1 as a default which would probably be the simplest, or perhaps FreeBSD internals should be fixed to also allow 'setting' the skew back to 0, though i am unsure how big an change that would require.